Off-policy evaluation for slate recommendation: Experiments

 We evaluate a target policy based on a logistic regression classifier trained to predict clicks and using the predicted probabilities to score slates.
 We restrict the target policy to pick among the slates in our logs, so we know the ground truth slate-level reward.
 Since we know the query distribution, we can calculate the target policy's value exactly, and measure RMSE relative to this true value.

 We compare our estimator (PI) with three baselines similar to those from \Sec{expt_ssynth}: \Direct, IPS and \OnPolicy. \Direct uses regression trees over roughly 20,000 slate-level features.

 \Fig{bing_experiment:optimized} from the introduction shows that PI provides a consistent multiplicative improvement in RMSE over IPS, which suffers due to high variance.
 Starting at moderate sample sizes, PI also outperforms DM, which suffers due to substantial bias.
-For TTS, the gains over IPS are significant with $p \leq 3.7\times 10^{-5}$ after 2K samples and for DM with $p \leq 1.5\times 10^{-3}$ after 20K samples.
-For \UtilityRate, the improvements on IPS are significant with $p < 10^{-8}$ at 60K examples, and over DM with $p \le 4.3\times 10^{-7}$ after 20K examples.
-The complete set of $p$-values is in Appendix~\ref{app:pvalues}.